LeandroGCruzP/crud-websockets-client-web/README.md

 > ⚠️ The backend is needed to reproduce the project.
 Clone it [here](https://github.com/KollerZx/crud-websockets)

 ## 👷 Motivation
-Create a real-time list to help others developers who need to implement in their projects web socket
+Create a real-time list to help others developers who need to implement in their projects web socket.
+Other implementation is on [mobile](https://github.com/LeandroGCruzP/crud-websockets-client-mobile)

 ## 🔧 Tools
 Tools | Version